Anastasia (sister of Constantine I)

 Anastasia was a daughter of Roman Emperor Constantius Chlorus and Flavia Maximiana Theodora, and half sister of Emperor Constantine I. She was married to a senator, Bassianus, who was found to be plotting against Constantine and executed in the year 316 CE.
-After Bassianus' death, Anastasia largely disappears from the record.
+After Bassianus' death, Anastasia largely disappears from the record, although she later married a senator, Flavius Optatus.
 The public baths at Constantinople may he been named after her, though this is unclear.
 The name Anastasia (Ἀναστασία) may indicate a sympathy on her father's part towards Christian culture.